 Omnichannel Order Returns

-Retailers with physical store presence need to focus on a true omnichannel experience.
+Retailers with a physical store presence need to focus on a true omnichannel experience.
 The need for an integrated software solution that provides total transparency throughout the extended organization helps convert stores into a return receiving stations.
 The focus here should be the ability to take back a return at a store, induct it into inventory and be able to sell it at that physical location, at another store or put it online for sale and ship it to another consumer.
 This is a large under taking, but one that can be accomplished by taking bite-size steps, benchmarks and time frames to execute.
 Each step is valuable for improving customer satisfaction and reducing costs and each step needs to be carefully implemented and measured to assure success.

 Integrated Systems Design – ISD is a leading consultant, designer, manufacturer and integrator for order picking, order packaging, order shipping and manufacturing operations for warehousing, production, distributing and retailing organizations in North America.